Summer

 Not all the challenges for Iditarod racers are to be found in the Bush.
 Mushers and their teams must descend this steep hill in Anchorage before leaving the city's streets for its trail system.

-The race starts on Fourth Avenue in downtown Anchorage on a Saturday morning in early March (in 2008, it's March 1).
+The race starts on Fourth Avenue in downtown Anchorage on a Saturday morning in early March.
 Mushers and dog handlers, their teams and equipment, fill Fourth Avenue and adjoining side streets for blocks.
 Spectators crowd sidewalk barricades, watching as the racers make last-minute adjustments and try to calm dogs that are anxious to get started.

 Some of the teams will have to wait for hours before it's their turn.
 A team leaves the starting area every three minutes.

 The first day's race is just for fun.
 Mushers carry passengers -- some of whom are celebrities -- for this part of the race.
 But it will be just the mushers and their dogs after the restart on Sunday in Willow, a few miles north of Wasilla.
-(In 2003, because of poor snow conditions, the start was moved hundreds of miles north to Fairbanks.)
+(In 2003 and again in 2015, because of poor snow conditions, the restart was moved hundreds of miles north to Fairbanks.)
 Just as spectators line the streets and trails along the race route through Anchorage, there will be a crowd of thousands at the scene of the restart on Sunday.
 After that, the mushers will see well-wishers only when they pass through the occasional village on their thousand-mile trip to Nome.

 The Iditarod attracts visitors in the summer, too, long after the race is over.
 Wasilla, known as the Home of the Iditarod, houses the Iditarod Museum.